mpostol/TP/README.md

 The [AdaptiveProgramming](AdaptiveProgramming/README.md) folder collects examples that can serve as a certain pattern with the broadest possible applicability addressing the mentioned above application domain.

 > **Note**: to open the code samples in the Visual studio double click the file `AdaptiveProgramming.sln`.

+#### Concurrent Programming (CW)

+It is a programming pattern that allows writing a program that formally describes at design-time the execution of operations as a result of nondeterministic events.
+Concurrency is when multiple sequences of instructions are run in overlapping periods of time.
+In other words, the instructions sequence execution is undetermined in advance.
+Concurrency may be implemented explicitly using dedicated types.
+The `Thread` is a type that may be used to represent a sequence of instructions in this scenario.
+Concurrency may also be implemented implicitly, for example using a concept like asynchronous programming atop of the `Task` type.

+> **Note**: to open the code samples in the Visual studio double click the file `DistributedProgramming.sln`.

 #### Distributed Programming (DP)